OlssonF/ESA2023_neon4cast_workshop/NEON_forecast_challenge_workshop_terrestrial.md

 Note: if you are familiar with and comfortable using Docker containers you can run this easily using the `eco4cast/rocker-neon4cast` Docker image which has all the packages pre-installed in a stable Linux environment.
+To run in Docker, follow the instructions [here](https://rocker-project.org) for running an Rstudio instance and substitute `eco4cast/rocker-neon4cast` for `rocker/rstudio`.

 # 2 Introduction to NEON forecast challenge

-The EFI RCN NEON Forecast Challenge asks the scientific community to produce ecological forecasts of future conditions at NEON sites by leveraging NEON’s open data products.
+The EFI RCN NEON Forecast Challenge provides a platform for the scientific community to produce ecological forecasts of future conditions at NEON sites by leveraging NEON’s open data products.
 The Challenge is split into five themes that span aquatic and terrestrial systems, and population, community, and ecosystem processes across a broad range of ecoregions.
 We are excited to use this Challenge to learn more about the predictability of ecological processes by forecasting NEON data before it is collected.

 Which modeling frameworks, mechanistic processes, and statistical approaches best capture community, population, and ecosystem dynamics?